willhowes/makers_portfolio_and_notes/week_5.md

 2. Have a look at closures
  * Achieved by watching [this youtube video](https://www.youtube.com/watch?v=-jysK0nlz7A) and doing some research.
- * I can explain that in Javascript, when you have a function nested within another function you cannot call that function from outside that function.
-See [example below]
+ * I can explain that in Javascript, when you have a function nested within another function you cannot call that function from outside the parent function.
+See [example below](https://github.com/willhowes/makers_portfolio_and_notes/blob/master/week_5.md#javascript-closures).

 ### Tuesday